igtradingmaster/Home/README.md

 </head>
 <body>

-  <div class="mobile-message">This website is optimized for PC and laptops only.</div>
+  <div class="mobile-message">This application is optimized for PC and laptops only.</div>

   <div class="calculator-container">
     <!-- Calculator Section -->